Technical and Science Editing

 Description: Editors have a challenging job because their work can invoke in their writers a wide range of feelings: from indifference to resentment.
 For this reason editors must understand not just the process of correcting and revising the written word, but also the politics and psychology of working with writers and clients.
 Through studying the current state of the art of editing, examining case studies of professional editorial settings, and conversing directly with practicing editors, students in this course will explore within the field of editing such topics as:

-This course articulates with the content and goals of other courses in the Department of Culture and Communication, specificially COM 510 (Technical Communication), 520 (Science Communication), and COM 875 (Ethics for Science and Technical Communication).
+This course articulates with the content and goals of other courses in the Department of Communication, specificially COM310 (Technical Communication) and COM320 (Science Communication).

 Objectives: If you successfully complete this course, you will be able to:

 Text: Carolyn D. Rude, Technical Editing, 5th Edition, Longman, 2011, ISBN-13: 978-0-20578671-8.

 Assignments: Each week in this course will require you to prepare a reading and a writing assignment.
 Most readings are chapters from the textbook.
 Click on the chapter designators in the Reading Due column of the Assignment Schedule for study guide questions to help you focus on their key terms and concepts.

 Most writing assignments are opportunities to apply the perspectives and principles explicated in the textbook to your own projects.
 Click on the items in the Writing Due column of the Assignment Schedule for specific details.
 Because the emphasis in this course is on professional editing, you will be expected to be sensitive to the importance of deadlines.
 For this reason, late assignments will be penalized one letter grade increment for each class day late.

 Grading: In this course you can receive a maximum of 1000 points.
 Your final grade will be computed on the basis of the following

 |Lectures (Graduate)||200 points|